AKT Exam Feedback Report (January 2026)

-The AKT 55 exam was held on 30th April, 2025 and was taken by 1732 candidates.
-This exam feedback report provides a summary of the April 2025 exam, including important statistics, areas of strength and difficulty for candidates, and advice for candidates looking to prepare for future AKT exams.
-If you would like to review other feedback reports for previous AKT examinations, please click on any of the below for more information:
+The AKT 58 exam was held on 26th January, 2026 and was taken by 1597 candidates.
+This exam feedback report provides a summary of the January 2026 exam, including important statistics, areas of strength and difficulty for candidates, and advice for candidates looking to prepare for future AKT exams.
+If you would like to review other feedback reports for previous AKT examinations, please click on any of the links below for more information:

 Statistics